ZSys-bluecombOS/docs/MediaTrix/index.md

 ---
 * [MtxAI](MtxAI) - Local AI app and editor (like Unsloth Studio I think)
 * [MtxHost](MtxHost) - A way to locally host stuff like webpages (like nginx but only to some extent, because (at least for the GUI version) is used to locally host things like AI models or whole MtxProjects (the latter being so you can edit from another device, for example))

-Note: these don't have GUI stuff as they don't need them (at least to me)
-* [MtxColor](MtxColor) - converter between different color types, used for `MtxImage` because the values don't have to be capped (except for ones that loop, like HSL Hue)
-* [MtxBytes](MtxBytes) - actually just bytes, like Python's `bytearray`

 ## GUIs